bsv-blockchain/gitbook-poc-solutions/onboardings/onboarding-catalog/legacy-bridge.md

 - **Web-based** - Access through any modern web browser
 - **Compatible with** - All operating systems (Windows, macOS, Linux)
-- **Wallet Integration** - Works with Metanet Desktop and other BRC-100 wallets
+- **Wallet Integration** - Works with BSV Desktop and other BRC-100 wallets

 ### 2.3.
 Exchange Compatibility